daKmoR/dom-test-utils/README.md

 ## Workflow

 When building dynamic web components, you want to make sure the rendered DOM stays the way you want.
 Instead of writing manual queries and assertions, you can store a 'snapshot' of the rendered DOM and write tests that given a certain state of your component the dom is still the way you expect.
-This is similar to Jest snapshots, expect that this works for vanilla HTML / web componenets.
+This is similar to Jest snapshots, expect that it works for plain HTML / web components.
 This can be written by hand, but tooling similar to https://jestjs.io/docs/en/snapshot-testing can automate this process in the future.

 ## API Docs